Installation

 %USERPROFILE%\.scd\ # Windows

-config ← central URL, token, timeouts
+config ← central URL, token, timeouts, global defaults

 repos/